HadoopGenomics/Hadoop-BAM/README.txt

 arguments passed to Summarize, due to Hadoop splitting the file at a boundary which is not an even multiple of the requested level.

-Note that the output files are BGZF-compressed.
+Note that the output files are BGZF-compressed, but do not include the empty terminating block which would make them valid BGZF files.
+This is to avoid having to remove it from the end of each output file in distributed usage: it's much simpler to concatenate the bgzf-terminator.bin file provided with hadoop-bam to the end of the output.